Toward Robust Open-set Adaptation: Synapse Consolidation Inspired by Rac1/MAPK Pathways: Methods

 \subsubsection{Implementation Details}

 We summarize the key hyperparameters for SyCo in Table~\ref{tab:impl_details}.
-For Rac1, a light masking strategy is applied to preserve structural integrity.
-In MAPK, we employ temporal smoothing to stabilize activation indicators and apply a three-stage gain $(\gamma_i)$ to the learning rate.
-The loss function weights $(\lambda_i)$ prioritize the primary task ($\mathcal{L}_{\text{proc}}$), while entropy regularization with $\tau > 1$ is used to prevent over-confidence.
-All parameters are optimized via validation set.
+For Rac1, a light masking strategy with a low mask ratio $\alpha$ is applied to preserve structural integrity.
+In MAPK, we establish a base learning rate $\eta_0$ and employ temporal smoothing governed by a window length $l$ and a persistence threshold $\kappa$ to stabilize activation indicators.
+To modulate the step size, we apply a three-stage gain $(\gamma_0, \gamma_1, \gamma_2)$ and introduce an amplification scale $\omega_{\text{amp}}$ to adaptively enhance the intensity of active updates.
+The composite loss function weights $(\lambda_1, \lambda_2, \lambda_3)$ are configured to prioritize the process-level calibration task ($\mathcal{L}_{\text{proc}}$), while an entropy temperature $\tau > 1$ is adopted for regularization to prevent prediction over-confidence.
+All parameters are optimized via grid search on the validation set.